 The main purpose of this article is to highlight that Tylenol is not completely safe and could in fact, be quite dangerous for pregnant women and children.

-An association between children’s aspirin and Reye’s syndrome became apparent in the 1980s. (source) This dangerous condition involves swelling of the liver and the brain.
-Reye’s syndrome can lead to personality changes, seizures, coma, and death (source).
+Back in the 1980’s, we realized that children’s aspirin caused a dangerous condition called Reye’s syndrome. (source) This involved swelling of the liver and the brain.
+Reye’s syndrome led to personality changes, seizures, coma, and death (source).

-Now doctors recommend Tylenol..
+Now doctors recommend Tylenol.

 Glutathione is an essential biochemical that binds and eliminates toxins from the body.
-Without this, toxins will build up and collect in the brain and liver, and stunt normal neural development. (source)
+Without this powerful antioxidant, toxins will build up in our bodies and collect in the brain and liver.
+It stunts normal neural development. (source)

 Another study found that when women consumed Tylenol during pregnancy, their children were at increased risk to develop severe ADD and hyperactivity.

 If these possibilities are not enough to be cautious when reaching for a bottle of Tylenol, you must consider that acetaminophen is not the only component that makes up a bottle children’s Tylenol.

 Harmful “inactive” ingredients

 When my son was teething I wanted so badly to take away his pain.
 At that time I was not as confident in my ability to use natural remedies for pain relief.

 I thought to myself, “What is the likelihood of a rare but devastating neurotoxic event happening to MY kid?”